josephearl/sbt-findbugs/README.md

 FindBugs.includeFilters := Some(baseDirectory.value / "findbugs-include-filters.xml")
 ```

-Or, when your configuration is zipped and previously published to a local repo:
+Or, if your configuration is zipped and previously published to a local repo:

 ```scala
 FindBugs.includeFilters := {